Xinglab/CLAM/README.md

 <a id='section66'></a>
 ### Realigning

-This step will realign multi-mapped reads to a unique genome location.
-CLAM realigner will also use uniquely mapped reads to determin exact position of multi-mapped reads,
+This step will realign multi-mapped reads to each putative genome location with a probability.
+CLAM realigner uses uniquely mapped reads to determine the probability weight of mutli-mapped reads for each genome locus.

 ```